cbteeple/hand_arm_cbt_docs/docs/tutorials/system_startup.md

         - `roslaunch ur5_e_moveit_config moveit_rviz.launch config:=true`

 ### Write a few bash scripts
 If you don't want to start all of these programs independently, you can write a bash script to start everything.
+Write a few scripts in your main workspace folder:

-1. Write a script called "bringup-hw.sh" in your main workspace folder:
+#### bringup-hw.sh

 ```bash
 #!/bin/bash